 - Make smart choices where you advertise: Really think about where you advertise your jobs.
 There will be many options: is it better to advertise on a tech-specific platform, or a more general one?
 Are there local partners who will help to spread word of your opportunity, like platform-specific Facebook groups?
 Are there specific universities, coding schools or coworking spaces that have built a relevant physical community?

-Select the Right Remote Developers in Vietnam
+Hire the Right Remote Developers in Vietnam

 Whichever selection approach you use, make sure you have multiple people involved in the process.
 Each individual will have a particular recruitment style and specific biases they bring to a hiring process.
 It’s easier to identify potential problems amongst your candidates by working together.